rsnikhil/RISCV_ISA_Formal_Spec_in_BSV/README.md

-# RISCV_ISA_Formal_Spec_in_BSV
+# RISCV ISA Formal Spec in BSV
-A formal spec of the RISC-V Instruction Set Architecture, written in Bluespec BSV (executable, synthesizable)
+A formal spec of the RISC-V Instruction Set Architecture, written in Bluespec BSV (executable, synthesizable).

 This is a first cut at writing a formal specification of the RISC-V ISA in BSV.
 Text documents describing the ISA may be found at [The RISC-V Foundation](https://riscv.org/).